 1. Existing Conditions: This section will describe the current fiscal impact the Project Site has on the Village of Briarcliff Manor and other taxing jurisdictions, including Ossining Union Free School District and the County.
 The social and economic impacts to the community from the existing conditions will also be reviewed.

 2. Potential Impacts: This section will discuss the fiscal impact of the Proposed Project on the Village of Briarcliff Manor, Ossining Union Free School District, and other taxing jurisdictions, including any potential tax abatements such as a PILOT.
+The details of the PILOT should will be outlined and the benefits/costs of solar to the Village will should be analyzed addressed.
+This analysis includes a review of savings, if any, on utility bills for Village residents.

 Any costs to the Village for community services (i.e., police, fire, EMS) will be described.
 Any socioeconomic impacts on the community that can be expected to result from the Proposed Project, including a comparison of the PILOT for the Preferred Alternative and other alternatives will be described.
 This section will provide a comparison of PILOT payment structure flexibility.

-3. Mitigation: Describe any measures that would be implemented to minimize any socioeconomic impacts to the community.
+4.3.
+Mitigation: Describe any measures that would be implemented to minimize any socioeconomic impacts to the community.
 Proposed mitigation measures to avoid or minimize any significant adverse impacts will be identified, as necessary.